 They will also be able to go over a home inspection with you so you will know if there are any major repairs that need to be done or if the property is a fixer-upper house.

-This all will make sure you do not overpay for a home because you didn’t know what to look for.
+This all will make sure you do not exceed your home buying budget because you didn’t know what to look for.

 Realtors Know of More Properties